Throughout the buying process, there are points that, depending on where a lead is in the funnel, can cause friction.

 - Purchase – This one is obvious.
 Your lead is now a customer.

-Now that we have examined the different parts of the funnel, we can talk about how it relates a lead giving you their information.
-In other words, the points of friction wherein you can lose a lead by asking too much.
+Now that we have examined the different funnel parts, we can discuss how it relates to a lead giving you their information.
+In other words, the friction points wherein you can lose a lead by asking too much.

 WHEN should you ASK FOR MORE?

-As a lead progresses throughout the buying process, they increasingly will be looking for more and more information and will be willing to give more for more information as they build a relationship with your brand.
+As a lead progresses throughout the buying process, they will increasingly be looking for more information.
+They will be willing to give more for more information as they build a relationship with your brand.

 So, when should you ask for that information, which usually ends up necking down the number of leads that successfully pass through?